1 dead, 1 injured following avalanche at California ski resort as storm moves in, official says - KESQ

 A 110 mph (177 kph) gust was recorded Tuesday afternoon at the summit of Alpine Meadows, the adjoining resort, the weather service said.

-Dan Lavely, 67, of Reno, a season pass holder at Palisades, skied mostly at Alpine Meadows on Monday when there was very little snow and the KT-22 lift was closed.
+Dan Lavely, 67, of Reno is a season pass holder at Palisades and skied mostly at Alpine Meadows on Monday when there was very little snow and the KT-22 lift was closed.

 “They didn’t have enough snow to open the lift, it wasn’t even running. … Today was supposed to be the first day they opened KT-22,” he said.

-The steep run along the side of the lift is where the grand slalom was held during the 1960 Olympics, he said.
+The steep run along the side of the lift is where the giant slalom was held during the 1960 Olympics, he said.

 “Really good skiers love it because it’s really steep,” he said.
 “I remember when I was really young I was skiing around there.
 I fell over and slid like two-thirds of the way down the mountain.
 There was no way to stop because it’s just so steep.”

-Lavely doubted there were many people on the mountain at the time of Wednesday’s avalanche because of the early hour, the lack of snow and the high winds.

-“But there are powder hounds” who “like to ski in this type of storm,” he said.

 A 2020 avalanche at Alpine Meadows killed one skier and seriously injured another a day after a major storm.
-Another avalanche at Alpine Meadows in March 1982 killed seven people, including several employees of the ski resort.
+Another avalanche at the resort in March 1982 killed seven people, including several employees.

 Dazio reported from Los Angeles.
-Associated Press writer Christopher Weber in Los Angeles contributed to this report.
+Associated Press writers Jason Dearen and Christopher Weber in Los Angeles contributed to this report.